codio/site/source/docs/boxes/box-parts.html.md

 Codio subscribers will be given preference when it comes to adding new Box Parts.

-To request a Box Part, please email support@codio.com.
+To request a new Box Part to be added to Codio, [click here](/docs/boxes/request-language).

 ##How to use Box Parts
 Using Box Parts is really easy.
 To start off with, open up a Terminal window from the 'Tools->Terminal' menu item.